HITKehaoChen/QNA/README.md

 # QNA
 a question and answer backend
+## Author
+Dongsky[CN] in short, not me.